JShields30/WeatherDashboard/README.md

 # WeatherDashboard
-Displays current Weather, 5 day forecast, and keeps track of cities searched.
+Weather applications that allows you to search current Weather, 5 day forecast, and keeps local storage of cities searched.